 - You may download, correct, or erase the data we collect.

 - We encrypt your information and limit access to it in order to protect you.

 This page is maintained by Razeware, LLC, a Virginia limited liability company (“Razeware” or “We”).
 Our address is 1882 Hawksbill Road, McGaheysville, Virginia USA 22840-3322.
 We do not maintain a business phone number.
 You may reach us via e-mail at email@example.com or through the form located here.

 What sort of personal information do we collect about you?

 Razeware collects the following basic information from you:

 - In some instances, country and postal or zip code

-In addition, Razeware tracks your use of the Website in order to improve your use of the user experience; this means that Razeware monitors and logs which pages on the Website you have visited, and may use that information to display suggestions of Materials that might interest you.
+In addition, Razeware tracks your use of raywenderlich.com (the “Website”).
+This means that Razeware monitors and logs which pages on the Website you have visited.
 As part of this process we may record your computer’s IP address and browser information, the date and time of your visit to each page of our Website, and time you spent on each page.

 - Authentication.
-Authenticating and identifying you on our Website so we can provide you the Content you requested, or so that you can use the Website’s forums.
+Authenticating and identifying you on our Website so we can provide you the Content you requested or have purchased, or so that you can use the Website’s forums.

 - Keeping track of information you have provided to us.
-For example, we’ll track the last form you modified.
+For example, we’ll track your progress through the videos you watch.